onthebusiness/harelang.org/content/tutorials/introduction.md

       of `fact(10)` is an `int`, and if so, proceed as if that were the case.
 If not, the program will come crashing to a halt, aborting the process and displaying an error message with the guilty file name and line number.
       Change "10" to "-10" here to see this in action.
+The next line uses an error assertion (`!`), which is shorthand for the same thing.

       The next line gives the more general form of an assertion.
 The first parameter should be a boolean, and if false, the program will abort in a